 When the procedure is completed, you may be given ice packs, anti-inflammatory creams or lotions, or cold water to ease any discomfort.
 You may schedule your next treatment four to six weeks later.
 You'll get treatments until hair stops growing.

 For a day or two afterward, the treated area of your skin will look and feel like it's sunburned.
 Cool compresses and moisturizers may help.
 If your face was treated, you can wear makeup the next day unless your skin is blistering.

 Over the next month, your treated hair will fall out.
 Wear sunscreen for the following month to help prevent temporary changes in the color of the treated skin.

 Blisters are rare but are more likely in people with darker complexions.
 Other potential side effects are swelling, redness, and scarring.
 Permanent scarring or changes in skin color are rare.

 Costs of Laser Hair Removal

-According to the American Society of Plastic Surgeons, the average cost for laser hair removal is $235 per session.
+According to the American Society of Plastic Surgeons, the average cost for laser hair removal was $389 per session in 2020.
 The cost varies widely, depending on factors that include: